activeloopai/deeplake/docs/source/concepts/filtering.md

 # Dataset Filtering

 Using Hub you can filter your dataset to get a DatasetView that only has the items that you're interested in.
+Filtering can be applied both to a Dataset or to a DatasetView (obtained by slicing or filtering a Dataset)

 ## Filtering using a function
 Using filter, you can pass in a function that is applied element by element to the dataset.
 Only those elements for which the function returns True stay in the newly created DatasetView.